Free China: The Courage to Believe: Awards and other information

 The film won awards at 8 film festivals, including American INSIGHT's 2012 Free Speech Film Festival and WorldFest's 2012 Film Festival.

-The film was produced and directed by awarding winning filmmakers Kean Wong and Michael Perlman.
+The film was produced and directed by award-winning filmmakers Kean Wong and Michael Perlman.

 The film has screened at over 700 private venues including the UK, European and Israeli parliaments and the US Congress.
 The film will be available in over 20 languages by the end of 2014.

 The soundtrack, trailers, and DVDs of the film are available on the Free China website.

 The most recent screenings of the film were on 5–7 December 2014 in Taiwan.

 The online premiere was on 3 February 2015.